Rolling Meadows High School sends good luck to alumnus and 49ers QB Jimmy Garoppolo

 But that’s the case right now for a high school in the northwest suburbs, who is sending their best to the 49ers signal-caller and alumnus of the school ahead of his first start in the NFL’s Championship Game on Sunday.

-Rolling Meadows High School has been celebrating Jimmy Garoppolo since his 49ers won the NFC Championship game against the Packers on January 19th.
+Rolling Meadows High School has been celebrating Jimmy Garoppolo since San Francisco won the NFC Championship game against the Packers on January 19th.
 It's the third Super Bowl for the former Mustangs' quarterback, but his previous two came as a backup to Tom Brady with the Patriots in Super Bowl XLIX and LI.

 But this time he'll start for San Francisco against the Chiefs in Super Bowl LIV on Sunday at Hard Rock Stadium in Miami Gardens, Florida.
 WGN's Julie Unruh was in Rolling Meadows to talk about the town and school's excitement for Garoppolo this week, but the students saved their best tribute for Friday.